ohjelmistokehitys/docker-part-1b/section-6/readme.md

 >
 > * TIP: Note that the app starts to accept connections when "Accepting connections at http://localhost:5000" has been printed to the screen, this takes a few seconds
 >
-> * TIP: You do not have to install anything new outside containers.
+> * TIP: You do not have to install anything new on your computer (instead, the installation should be done inside the containers).
 >
 > Source: https://devopswithdocker.com/part-1/section-6/#exercises-111-114

-**Save your solution for this exercise in the file [frontend.Dockerfile](./frontend.Dockerfile).**
+**Save your solution for this exercise in the file [frontend.Dockerfile](./frontend.Dockerfile).
+Also, save the message you received in the browser in the file [ex-1-12.txt](./ex-1-12.txt).**

+⚠ **Note!** Based on the Haaga-Helia teachers' experience, the dependencies of the frontend project are very picky about the Node.js version and the environment.
+We strongly recommend using node:16 base image (`FROM node:16`) in this exercise to prevent unnecessary compatibility issues.

 ## Exercise 1.13: Hello, backend!